About me

 We reveal that some alignment examples are more prone to forgetting, and propose to upweight them to improve safety retention.

-We propose an instruction finetuning method that helps LLMs better handle unordered inputs — making them more robust in tasks like ICL and RAG.
+We propose an instruction finetuning method that helps LLMs better handle set-structure inputs — making them more robust in tasks like ICL and RAG.

 • [05/2024] Our paper on llm watermarking is accepted at ACL 2024.